syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Bou Yu.md

 ### [Oct.23.2017] Researched more on how to make objects explode
 * Worked with Bo to find out more about raycaster and how to remove objects from aggregation

+___

+### [Oct.16.2017 - Oct.22.2017] Core Values
+* See the whole
+  * Each member works on respective parts
+  * Keep work on schedule for timely delivery

+* Communication
+  * Talked with team member about making the cone look better
+  * Met with other members of the group to talk about what they did, three.js learning experience, and refactoring code

+* Decide as late as possible
+  * Every team member works on a prototype of the different functionalities and we will be able to decide on functionalities best suite our need

 ### [Oct.22.2017] Worked on making things explode
 * Worked on making things explode
 * Researched on how to map different textures towards the edges and flat surface of the cone